 - Diarrhea or black stools.

 If it goes on for a while, some dogs will have:

-If your dog does have the symptoms of obstruction in the days following his chicken bone incident, I would recommend you take her in to see her regular veterinarian.
+If your dog does have the symptoms of obstruction in the days following his chicken bone incident, I would recommend you take him in to see her regular veterinarian.

 If you do not know the answer to this question, spend a few minutes today and find out!